Wandalen/wTools/module/experimental/config_hierarchy/docs/format/001_config_file_format.md

 YAML sequences and mappings are not supported as parameter values — only scalars.

+### Encoding Structure

+- Encoding: UTF-8, no BOM
+- Line endings: LF (`\n`)
+- Indentation: 2-space YAML indentation
+- Top-level keys: exactly two — `metadata` and `parameters`; additional top-level keys are ignored on read
+- Scalar values only in `parameters` — YAML sequences and mappings are not supported as parameter values

+### Version Compatibility

+- `version: "1.0"` is the only supported format version
+- Files lacking a `metadata` section are read as legacy flat format — all top-level keys are treated as parameters
+- Files lacking a `parameters` section return an empty parameter map
+- Unknown top-level keys are silently ignored, preserving forward compatibility
+- The `created_at` field is preserved verbatim on every save — the write path reads the existing value before overwriting

 ### Validation

-The crate does not validate the file structure on read beyond what `serde_yaml` enforces.
+The crate does not validate the file structure on read beyond what the YAML parser enforces.
 A file missing the `metadata` section is read successfully (metadata fields default to absent).
 A file missing the `parameters` section returns an empty map.
 Unknown top-level keys are ignored.

 ### Pitfall

-**TOML and JSON are not supported as config file formats.** The `file_ops` feature uses `serde_yaml` exclusively.
+**TOML and JSON are not supported as config file formats.** The `file_ops` feature uses YAML exclusively.
 Placing a `config.json` or `config.toml` at a discovered path will not be read — only the filename returned by `ConfigPaths::local_config_filename()` (default `"config.yaml"`) is loaded.

 ### APIs